FAQs

 All international students HAVE TO enter with a TOURIST VISA (students will no longer have to ask for student visa at Peruvian consulates).
 Our migration’s office at the airport will give you a number of days to stay here.
 Usually they give more than 30 days so you won’t have problems.
 In case they give you less than the days you will be here, you would have to pay a dollar ($1) for each extra day.
 For example, if they give you 30 days and you will be here for 35 days, you would have to pay $5 when you leave the country.
 But that case is not very common.

-Except from the Spanish and Inca Culture Program in Cusco, the program fee does not include visiting Machu Picchu.
+The program fee does not include visiting Machu Picchu.
 But most of you will have the chance to go if you buy your train and Machu Picchu tickets in advance.

 For more information about Machu Picchu and other tourist destinations within Peru, please visit: http://www.peru.travel/en/ and http://www.perurail.com/en/.
 There you can also find some other advices in order to plan your trip and much more information about our country (weather, currency, electricity, etc.).